 - Maintain standard margins and vary line lengths to avoid large, uninviting blocks of type.

 - Make sure your contact information stands out in the header.

 - Keep color to a minimum.
 A small flourish is fine.

 - Use only one or two easy-to-read fonts.

 - They may seem dull, but standard section headings are the way to go.
-Recruiters won’t spend a lot of time trying to guess what your cute names really mean.
+Recruiters won’t spend a lot of time trying to guess what your cute or catchy titles really mean.

-- Position yourself for post-pandemic life with a ready-to-go resume
+- Position yourself for any new hostess job with a ready-to-go resume.

 - Get creative (and a little boastful) in your profile

-- HIghlight your accomplishments in your skills section
+- HIghlight your accomplishments in your resume profile and employment history section.